 They’re stored in jars that have pickles contained among brine, salty juices, vinegar and the like.

-You might fare better if you’re able to give pickles to your dog that come without the juices – but as far as nutritional value goes, you’re better off sticking with something like a cucumber if you’re looking for the same kind of nutrients for your pet.
+You might fare better if you’re able to give pickles to your dog that comes without the juices – but as far as nutritional value goes, you’re better off sticking with something like a cucumber if you’re looking for the same kind of nutrients for your pet.

 Having said that, there are no immediate dangers to giving dogs a pickle as an occasional, impulsive treat – or by passing the slices of pickle you might get in a hamburger order to your pup.